tchan2/packet-gpu/README.md

 ```
 > If you would add extra security, please run `jupyter notebook password` to set a password for your notebook after the script has ran!

 Now you're done!
-Please allow a bit of time for the changes to occur, and now you can easily go on your domain name to access your Jupyter notebook.
+Please allow a bit of time for the changes to occur, run `jupyter notebook` and now you can easily go on your domain name to access your Jupyter notebook.